-List fields are limited in their use as the data within them cannot be referenced from elsewhere, and is difficult to change via import and export.
+List fields are limited in their use as the data within them cannot be easily referenced from elsewhere, and is difficult to change via import and export.

 Displays plain text for the user.
 This is ideal for giving clear instructions to users of how to complete the record and to explain the process that they are following when entering data.
 The text to be displayed to the user will need to be entered in the 'Expression' and 'Default Value' field parameters.
 The text in the 'Expression' parameter will need to be enclosed in single quotes as shown in the following example:

 Default Value: Once you have completed filling in this section save the record and your results will be displayed in the Summary Form.

 Expression: 'Once you have completed filling in this section save the record and your results will be displayed in the Summary Form.'

 Please note: Avoid using single quotes or apostrophes within the text to be displayed as this causes errors on saving when trying to parse the expression.

 Presents a numeric Field that is capable of handling very large integer numbers (in excess of 2 Billion).

 Presents an expandable / scrollable text Field where the default number of rows on the screen can be defined.
 The 'Rows' parameter determines the default size of the Text area when a user views a Record.